bbauska/W3Cx-2of5/README.md

 It might seem confusing at first, but this rule about white space is actually very convenient.
-The third option might be a bit too cramped for your taste, while the second might seem to take up too much room in your source code.  &lt;<b>Because it doesn't matter to the browser how much white space there is, you can use white space to make your code more visibly organized and easier to read (note the use of indentation in the second &lt;H1&gt; element above).</b>
+The third option might be a bit too cramped for your taste, while the second might seem to take up too much room in your source code.  **Because it doesn't matter to the browser how much white space there is, you can use white space to make your code more visibly organized and easier to read (note the use of indentation in the second &lt;h1&gt; element above).**

-Given that tag names are case insensitive (you can write them either way), you might think that everything in between &lt; and &gt; is case insensitive, but it is not that easy.
+Given that tag names are case insensitive (you can write them either way), you might think that everything in between < and > is case insensitive, but it is not that easy.

-<b>Attributes are case sensitive</b>!
-We have not learned much about
-attributes yet, but when we do we will discover that they are case sensitive, thus these two elements will have different 'id's:
+**Attributes are case sensitive**!
+We have not learned much about attributes yet, but when we do we will discover that they are case sensitive, thus these two elements will have different 'id's: